imjohnzakkam/wallet-agent/README.md

-# Raseed AI Pipeline
+# Wallet Agent AI

-A simple, powerful AI pipeline for receipt management and spending analysis using Google's Gemini AI.
+A simple, powerful AI Agent for receipt management and spending analysis using Google's Gemini AI.

 ##  Features